OpenNTI/nti.webhooks/docs/index.rst

 --------------------

 .. todo::  Generic end-point with context ``IPossibleWebhookPayload``; the last
-           part of the path would be a shortcut name for the event.
+           part of the path (or a query param?) would be a shortcut name for the event.

 ====================
  Indices and tables